DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Experiments

 \subsection{Ablation Studies}

-In this section, we analyze the impact of each loss term and alternative network designs on Animal Faces dataset.
-For all special cases of our method, we evaluate the quality of generated images from two aspects.
-On one hand, FID and LPIPS of generated images are computed in 1-shot setting as in Section~\ref{sec:visualization}.
-On the other hand, we report the accuracy of few-shot classification ($10$-way $1$-shot) augmented with generated images as in Section~\ref{sec:few-shot}.
+We analyze the impact of each loss and alternative network designs on Animal Faces dataset in 1-shot setting.
+For each ablated method, FID, LPIPS, and the accuracy of $10$-way $1$-shot classification augmented with generated images are reported in Table~\ref{tab:network_design}.

-\textbf{Loss terms: }In our method, we employ a reconstruction loss $\mathcal{L}_{1}$ in Eqn.~\ref{eqn:loss_reconstruction}, a mode seeking loss $\mathcal{L}_{ms}$ in Eqn.~\ref{eqn:mode_seeking_loss}, a feature matching loss $\mathcal{L}_{fm}$ in Eqn.~\ref{eqn:feature_mmatching_loss}, a classification loss $\mathcal{L}_{c}$ in Eqn.~\ref{eqn:loss_classification}, an adversarial loss $\{\mathcal{L}^I_{adv,D},\mathcal{L}^I_{adv,G}\}$ in Eqn.~\ref{eqn:adversarial_image_loss}, and an adversarial delta matching loss $\{\mathcal{L}^M_{adv,D},\mathcal{L}^M_{adv,G}\}$ in Eqn.~\ref{eqn:adversarial_delta_loss}.
+\textbf{Loss terms: }In our method, we employ a reconstruction loss $\mathcal{L}_{1}$, a mode seeking loss $\mathcal{L}_{ms}$, a feature matching loss $\mathcal{L}_{fm}$, a classification loss $\mathcal{L}_{c}$, and an adversarial loss $\mathcal{L}^I_{adv}$.
 To investigate the impact of each loss term, we conduct ablation studies on Animal Faces dataset by removing each loss term from the final objective in Eqn.~\ref{optimization} separately.
 The results are summarized in Table~\ref{tab:network_design}, which shows that the diversity and fidelity of generated images are compromised when removing $\mathcal{L}_1$.
 By removing mode seeking loss $\mathcal{L}_{ms}$, we can see that all metrics become much worse, which implies the mode collapse issue after removing $\mathcal{L}_{ms}$.
 Another observation is that ablating $\mathcal{L}_{fm}$ leads to slight degradation of generated images.
 Removing $\mathcal{L}_{c}$ results in severe degradation of generated images, since the generated images may not belong to the category of conditional image.
-When $\{\mathcal{L}^I_{adv,D},\mathcal{L}^I_{adv,G}\}$ is removed from the final objective, the worse quality of generated images indicates that typical adversarial loss can ensure the fidelity of generated images.
-Without considering the gap between real delta and fake delta by removing $\{\mathcal{L}^M_{adv,D},\mathcal{L}^M_{adv,G}\}$, it can be seen that the quality of generated images becomes worse.
+When $\mathcal{L}^I_{adv}$ is removed from the final objective, the worse quality of generated images indicates that typical adversarial loss can ensure the fidelity of generated images.
+To investigate the impact of our adversarial delta matching loss $\mathcal{L}^M_{adv}$ in Eqn.~\ref{eqn:adversarial_delta_loss}, We remove $\mathcal{L}^M_{adv}$ from the final objective in Eqn.~\ref{optimization}, which is referred to as ``w/o $\mathcal{L}^M_{adv}$'' in Table~\ref{tab:network_design}.
+We can see that the diversity and fidelity of generated images are compromised without $\mathcal{L}^M_{adv}$, because $\mathcal{L}^M_{adv}$ can bridge the gap between real delta and fake delta.